sachinm001/PaaS-Serverless-Arch/Hands-on lab/03-Integrate-API-Management-with-Your-Azure-Functions.md

     ![](media/ex3task3img9.png)

-## Task 3: Import your Function App into API Management
+## Task 2: Import your Function App into API Management

+In this task, you will be importing your function into API Management Instance.
+Which creates an API of your function.

 1. On the **Azure Portal**, in the **Search resources, services, and docs (G+/) box** at the top of the portal, enter **API Management services**, and then select **API Management services** under **Services**.